 the Education Act 1989 and its subsequent amendments.

-For more information, please click on the following
+For more information, please

-If the student completes their course successfully, WIE
+If you complete your course successfully, WIE

-certificate from our school.
-Each certificate will have the
+our school.
+Your certificate will have the

-learning outcomes on the reverse side of the
+learning outcomes on the back.